Grimaldi man: History of classification

-Early debate
+Eurocentrism

-The finding of the first Cro-Magnon in 1868 led to the idea that modern man had arisen in Europe.
+The finding of the first Cro-Magnon in 1868 led to the idea that modern humans had arisen in Europe.
 Some French archaeologists at the time were even ready to declare France the cradle of humanity.

 Craniometric characteristics of the Grimaldi remains shared certain similarities to tropical African but also European features.
 Sir Arthur Keith pointed out that the Grimaldi man may be of an "intermediate race" between Africans and Europeans.
 He suggested Grimaldi man might have found his way to Europe over a land bridge from Northern Africa.
 Both the Strait of Gibraltar and a route from Algeria via Sicily was thought to have been fordable in the late Paleolithic.
-Others have suggested the Grimaldi people may have been related to Bushmen (Khoisan people.
+Others have suggested the Grimaldi people may have been related to Bushmen (Khoisan people).

 Classification as Cro-Magnon

-By the 1970s, new finds from Jebel Qafzeh in Israel, Combe-Capelle in Southern France, Minatogawa in Japan, the Kabwe skull from Zambia and several Paleo-Indians had considerably broadened the knowledge of early man.
+By the 1970s, new finds from Jebel Qafzeh in Israel, Combe-Capelle in Southern France, Minatogawa in Japan, the Kabwe skull from Zambia and several Paleo-Indians had considerably broadened the knowledge of early human populations.
 The old term "Cro-Magnon" was replaced with "anatomically modern human" to encompass the expanding population out of Africa, including the Grimaldi remains.